 Fintech has been serving us very well and if you ask me, the prospects of fintech have become very positive in Indonesia.

 See Also: Islamic Fintech in Indonesia

-Right now at Ethis, we see that a lot of the bigger investors are becoming more aggressive and open to investing in new destinations which Indonesia is to most of them.
-In my experience through observations, working and doing business in Indonesia for many years, I can see that Indonesia is very resilient.
-Whatever happens, Indonesia and Indonesians seem to bounce back as if nothing happened.
-In light of the crisis, how do you see things panning out over the next few months from the fallout resulting from COVID-19?
+Right now at Ethis, we see that a lot of the bigger investors are becoming more aggressive and open to investing in new destinations including Indonesia.
+Through my experience, I can see that Indonesia is very resilient: no matter what happens, Indonesia and Indonesians seem to bounce back as if nothing happened.
+In light of the crisis, how do you see things panning out over the next few months?

-With regards to your point earlier about the resilience of Indonesians, I completely agree with you.
-I consider us as survivors and after all, we were under occupation for 350 years so resilience is in us.
-The thing is you see with the right management coming in at the right time, many big companies have already had their success story.
-In Indonesia, you can find the brightest people with a hard-working work ethic and at a lower salary price then you would have to pay somewhere else.
+I completely agree with you on your earlier point about the resilience of Indonesians.
+I consider us as survivors and after all, we were under occupation for 350 years so resilience is within us.
+In Indonesia, you can find the brightest people with a hard-working work ethic and at a lower salary price than you would have to pay somewhere else.

 Things are still relatively cheap and are getting increasingly cheaper due to the pandemic.
-Hence, if people are thinking of investing, there are areas that still have high demand despite the current pandemic and that demand is increasing.
-If they can actually pick the right area/field/industry to invest in, this is the right moment for them to come here and I would say that you cannot get it wrong when you invest in Indonesia because you do not have to worry about the market.
+Hence, if people are thinking of investing, certain areas are still in high demand despite the current pandemic and that demand is increasing so if investors can pick the right area/field/industry, then this is the right moment for them.
+I would also argue that you cannot get it wrong when you invest in Indonesia because you do not have to worry about the market.
 After all, we have a population of 250 million people so even if you get just 1% of the market share, that is more than enough for you to make a good margin from your investments.